vinnyhoward/til/computer-science-basics/functional-programming.md

 x = x + 1 // this changes the value assigned to the variable x.
           // So the expression is not referentially transparent.
 ```

+## Functions are First-Class and can be Higher-Order

+First-class functions are treated as first-class variable.
+The first class variables can be passed to functions as parameter, can be returned from functions or stored in data structures.
+Higher order functions are the functions that take other functions as arguments and they can also return functions.
+example:

+## Variables are Immutable

+In functional programming, we can’t modify a variable after it’s been initialized.
+We can create new variables – but we can’t modify existing variables, and this really helps to maintain state throughout the runtime of a program.
+Once we create a variable and set its value, we can have full confidence knowing that the value of that variable will never change.